Lego in popular culture: Art

 Artists have used Lego to create artwork, which is sometimes referred to as Lego art or brick art.

-twenty people in 2021, in all around the world, have become Lego Certified Professionals; certified artists that use Lego bricks as their medium.
+twenty people in 2021, in all around the world, have become Lego Certified Professionals: certified artists that use Lego bricks as their medium.
 The Lego Group recognizes their efforts and they have the ability to not only use the Lego name and copyrighted logo, but have earned a special, in-depth relationship with the company.
-They are America; Robin Sather, Graeme Dymond, Nathan Sawaya; Europe & Middle East: Georg Schmitt, Matija Puzar,Rene Hoffmeister, Kevin Hall, Riccardo Zangelmi, Caspar Bennedsenand, Balazs Doczy, Vladimir Golubev; Asia-Pacific: Prince (Shenghui) Jiang, Jumpei Mitsui, Wani Kim, Jae Won Lee, Wei Wei Shannon Gluckman, Nicholas Foo, Yenchih Huang, Andy Hung and Ryan McNaught.
+They are Robin Sather, Graeme Dymond, and Nathan Sawaya, from America; Georg Schmitt, Matija Puzar, Rene Hoffmeister, Kevin Hall, Riccardo Zangelmi, Caspar Bennedsenand, Balazs Doczy, and Vladimir Golubev, from Europe and the Middle East; Prince (Shenghui) Jiang, Jumpei Mitsui, Wani Kim, Jae Won Lee, Wei Wei Shannon Gluckman, Nicholas Foo, Yenchih Huang, Andy Hung, and Ryan McNaught, from Asia and the Pacific area.

 Lego bricks have been employed to replicate famous works of art in a mosaic motif, often for the promotion of a Lego event or relating to the replicated artwork.
 There have been many art-related records (especially mosaics) set by using Lego bricks.
 The largest Lego mosaic record was set on May 5-7th in 2012, consisting of over 660,000 pieces and measuring 143.91 sq. meters.
 It appears another world record attempt it under way to build a Lego mosaic of over 2,000,000 pieces as of January 2014.

 A 2011 exhibition titled Da Vinci, The Genius at the Frazier History Museum in Louisville, Kentucky attracted attention by having a Brick Art Mona Lisa replica constructed by Lego artist Brian Korte.

 Lego builders such as Eric Harshbarger have made multiple replicas of Mona Lisa.

 Matching the approximate 21 by 30 inch size (535 x 760+ mm) of Leonardo's original requires upwards of 5,000 standard Lego bricks, but replicas measuring 6 by 8 feet have been built, requiring more than 30,000 bricks.